mattzcao/n00bly783/README.md

 # n00bly783
-A friendly Discord moderation bot.
+A friendly Discord server moderating bot.

 ### How to use?
 Default prefix is `/`- use `/help` to get all the info you need!